“For fast-acting relief, try slowing down.”

 I had the opportunity to slow down when I was laid off from my job.
 It was a bit like Punta Pequeña; suddenly, I had time just “to be”.
 That experience led me to step off the Silicon Valley express train to make a significant transition in my career.
 I began to feel the freedom one experiences when listening to your heart.
 It was like going surfing without a leash.
 I felt empowered to experience the freedom of whom I was deep inside without being tethered to earthly expectations.
 Although I was quite scared that I would quickly fall and lose my way, this new awakening brought about a sense of joy not felt in years.

 As I began to coach clients, I quickly learned that a key to my success was getting them to slow down.
 Coaching a client traveling through life at today’s “normal” speed is like trying to diagnose car trouble with no dashboard to display the metrics.
-You might as well be throwing darts at an invisible target—you have no idea what the underlying issues are.
+You might as well be throwing darts blind folded—you have no idea what the underlying issues are.
 The speed and intensity of life today seem to require that we lose touch with our inner-self.
 We are too busy to look at our dashboard.

 Meditation is an excellent first step for starting to slow down.
 It is amazing what our mind, body, and heart can tell us if we can slow down enough to listen.
 We tend to see the world in a physical sense.
 If I look OK, I must be OK.
 Coaching brought me to realize that there is an equally-important spiritual side to our being.
 The soul requires every bit as much attention and care as our physical bodies do.
 Meditation tends to our needs in our spiritual bodies.
 Even the Bible contains over sixty references that tell us to meditate. [iiii]